alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 4. Create a new pull request on the server side. (e.g., pull request #123).

-5. After receiving comments from reviewers, the developer works in the worktree and  creates a new commit for modification.
+5. After receiving comments from reviewers, the developer makes a change in the worktree and creates a new commit.

 6. Run `git pr` command for a second time, which will push the new commit to the remote server.

 7. The remote server finds that the same user pushes commits to the same target branch with the same session (local branch), and will update an existing pull request, instead of creating a new one.

-The committer can write comments for the pull request for review; what's more, the committer can update the pull request with a new commit.
+The committer can write comments for the pull request; what's more, the committer can update the pull request with a new commit.

 8. The committer runs command `git download 123` to download pull request #123 to the local repository.

 9. The committer makes modifications and creates a new commit in worktree.
 Then, run command `git pr --change 123` to send local commit to the remote server.

-10. The remote server finds this special `git push` command and will update the existing pull request which created by the developer.
+10. The remote server detects this special `git push` command and will update the existing pull request which created by the developer.

 11. The committer (or administrator) merge the pull request to the target branch.